Petter Forsström

-Petter Teodor Forsström (7 November 1877 Särkisalo - 13 November 1967 Lohja) was a Finnish industrialist, Vuorineuvos and the father of the Lohja lime industry.
+Petter Teodor Forsström (7 November 1877 Särkisalo – 13 November 1967 Lohja) was a Finnish industrialist, Vuorineuvos and the father of the Lohja lime industry.
 Forsström worked as Lohjan Kalkkitehdas Oy's (Lohja Lime Factory Ltd) managing director for an exceptionally long period of time, 65 years.
-In 1946 he was sentenced to prison for treason after participating in the Pro-German resistance movement in the late stages of the Continuation War and during the Lapland War.
+In 1946 he was sentenced to six years in prison for treason after participating in the pro-German resistance movement during the Lapland War after the Finnish government had switched sides and organizing the ratlines.

 Career

 Forsström served as the managing director of Lohjan Kalkkitehdas Oy, founded by his father, for a record long period, from 1897 to 1962.
 During this time the company built the Virkkala lime factory in 1897 and in 1919 also a cement factory.
 The company was listed on the stock exchange from 1924 until its merger with Wärtsilä in 1990.
 Forsström established a hospital operated by the company and invested heavily in staff housing and well-being.
-In 1962, he announced his retirement as follows: “In Finland, 65 years is the general retirement age.
+In 1962, he announced his retirement as follows: "In Finland, 65 years is the general retirement age.
 Now that I have been 65 years as CEO, I ask to retire."
 He remained a board member until his death.
 Forsström's last project was the deep harbor in Ingå, which began to be built in the late 1960s.

 Petter Forsström, known by the nickname Lime-Petteri, was also creating Lohjan Sähkö Oy (Lohja Electricity Ltd), and in 1927 the Lohja Engineering School was born on his initiative.
 Forsström was one of General CGE Mannerheim's friends and hunting companions.
 In the autumn of 1939, Forsström equipped Finland's only private anti-aircraft cannon to protect his factories and Lohja.